ThorTheJoo/e2e-delivery-management/CET_v22_Data_Structure_Analysis.md

 ## Executive Summary

-This document provides a **safe, practical analysis** of the CET (Cost Estimation Template) v22 Excel file structure, focusing on **incremental, error-avoiding processing strategies**.
-The CET v22 file is a critical **demand planner** that quantifies delivery services for telecommunications transformation programs, and our approach ensures stable processing without compromising application functionality.
+This document provides a comprehensive analysis of the CET (Cost Estimation Template) v22 Excel file structure, which serves as the foundation for our traceability system between Specsync requirements and estimation processes.
+The CET v22 file is a critical **demand planner** that quantifies delivery services for telecommunications transformation programs and large projects in our software vendor delivery methodology.

 ### **Business Context: Software Vendor Delivery Workflow**
 The CET v22 file operates at the **presales phase** of our delivery methodology, serving as the bridge between: